gtc-gh/AmongUs/README.md

 --------------------------------------------------------------------------------------

 ## RQ3
-10,000 real apps shared by Google Drive.
+### 10,000 real apps shared by Google Drive.

+We randomly selected 10,000 apps, published after 2020-01-01, from AndroZoo to set up the mobile app dataset of our experiment.
+The timeout setting for analyzing each app is 20 minutes.
+A 20-minute timeout is deemed appropriate for our study, considering that the majority of apps can undergo successful analysis within this timeframe.

 --------------------------------------------------------------------------------------